 The solution to this is to create a new stylesheet when you launch a new version of your CSS and keep the stylesheets with the older version.
 This way, when you play old recordings, Smartlook will retrieve the old version of the CSS from the older stylesheet.
 When you play more recent recordings, Smartlook will retrieve the styles from your newest version.

 Another common scenario is using a dynamic CSS, in which temporary stylesheets are generated, so when you access the page on a different date, the stylesheet may have expired.
 Then, what you are seeing is the styling from a new stylesheet.

-The Smartlook proxies, however, retrieve the data from the active spreadsheet at the time the recording was made, so if you have temporary CSS files and these happen to have expired, this will cause the recordings to break after a certain period of time, given that the proxies can no longer access the expired CSS files.
+Smartlook's proxies, however, retrieve the data from the active spreadsheet at the time the recording was made, so if you've temporary CSS files and these happen to have expired, this'll cause the recordings to break after a certain period of time, given that the proxies can no longer access the expired CSS files.
 This is accompanied by an error in the CSS request.

-The solution for this is to keep the older files so that the Smartlook proxies can still have access to those assets.
+The solution for this is to keep the older files so that Smartlook's proxies can still have access to those assets.
 You can contact us and request us to enable the automatic caching of assets for your account.